 Chinese Medicine focuses on the person’s individual symptoms and builds a whole-healing plan that brings the body back into balance.
 The most effective methods of improving sleeping patterns are acupuncture, acupressure and Chinese herbal medicine.
 Learn more about Chinese medicine for Insomnia

 Acupuncture has been known to dramatically increase fertility by invigorating and increasing sperm count in males and regulating the menstrual cycle in females.
 Learn more about Chinese medicine for Infertility

 Acupuncture uses fine needles to unblock energy so that it can flow freely in the body.
 This is effective at alleviating not only the symptoms of stress, but stress itself.
 Acupuncture is often combined with acupressure (therapeutic Chinese massage) as both together can achieve best results.
 Learn more about Chinese medicine for Stress

 TCM diagnosis will aim to understand the cause of weight gain and then create a treatment plan particular to each individual to restore balance in the body (digestive, hormonal, metabolic, circulatory etc) to best facilitate weight loss.
 Learn more about Chinese medicine for Weight Loss.

 Care Cure are Ireland's leading TCM specialists with clinics in the Merrion Shopping Center, Dublin 4 and 53 Georges St Lwr, Dun Laoghaire.
-We offer a free consultation in both clinics.
+We offer a free consultations online and in both clinics.
+Our clinics are currently open for a full range of treatments.
+If you think we can help, please get in touch, we are always happy to help.
 Book a free consultation.